-- The weekly assignment deadlines are listed in each weekly folder in Blackboard.
-Each week, carefully read the weekly overview and write down the due dates in your planner. - You do not receive credit for a late assignment, nor should you ask to take a quiz or exam or submit a paper after the deadline because you have had or do have computer problems.
-Do not wait until the night before to complete weekly assignments.
-I suggest you budget about 1 1⁄2 to 2 hours each day, Monday through Thursday, to "attend" this online class. - I cannot accept any assignment via email, for any reason.
-All files must be submitted via the assignment link in the Blackboard weekly folder.
+The weekly assignment deadlines are listed in each weekly folder in Blackboard.

+- Unless prior approval is received, you will not receive credit for a late assignment, nor should you ask to take a quiz or exam or submit a paper after the deadline because you have had or do have computer problems.
+Do not wait until the night before to complete weekly assignments. - I cannot accept any assignment via email, for any reason.
+All files must be submitted via the assignment link in the Blackboard modules.
 It is your responsibility to make sure the assignment submitted properly before the due date.
 No documents will be accepted after the submission deadline has passed for any reason.